Note: Every page of the copies need to be signed (in blue ink if possible)!

 - A printed description of your license classifications from your Country/State’s DMV/DLT department website. (ie, M1, C, etc), as well as a copy of the front and back of your license

-- Signed copy of your passport (picture page, current visa page, departure card)
+- Signed copy of your passport (picture page, current visa page, TM-30, and departure card)

 - The cost for the car drivers license card is about 205 THB per card (car and motorcycle license cards are issued separately)